w3c/wai-tutorials/source/images/informative.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note 1:** If the format identification were written as part of the link text, the image might be considered [decorative](decorative.html) and have a null (empty) `alt` attribute (`alt=""`) but could be in the same link element (`<a>`) as the text to include it into the clickable area that is expected.
-See [“Functional Images: Logo image within link text”](functional.html#logo-image-within-link-text) for details.
+**Note 1:** If the format identification were written as part of the link text, the image might be considered [decorative](decorative.html) and have a null (empty) `alt` attribute (`alt=""`).
+It could still remain in the same link element (`<a>`) as the text, to include it in the clickable area.
+Further discussion is provided in [“Functional Images: Logo image within link text”](functional.html#logo-image-within-link-text).

-**Note 2:** This particular example is similar to the [icon within linked text in Functional Images](functional.html#icon-image-conveying-information-within-link-text) in that the image conveys information that isn’t given in the link text.
+**Note 2:** This particular example is similar to the [Functional Images: icon within linked text in ](functional.html#icon-image-conveying-information-within-link-text) in that the image conveys information that isn’t given in the link text.

 {::nomarkdown}
 <%= notes_end %>